PacktPublishing/Containers-for-Developers-Handbook/Chapter1/Readme.md

 # __Chapter 1 Labs__

 ## __Technical requirements__
 This book will teach you how to use software containers for improving your applications development.
-We will use opensource tools for building, sharing and running containers as well as few commercial ones that can run without licensing for non-professional use.
+We will use open source tools for building, sharing and running containers as well as few commercial ones that can run without licensing for non-professional use.
 We included in this book some labs for helping understand the content presented.
 These labs are published in following URL https://github.com/PacktPublishing/Docker-For-Developers-Handbook, where you will find some extended explanations, omitted in the book’s content to make chapters easier to follow.
 A common laptop or desktop computer with modern CPU (Intel Core i7, i5 or equivalent AMD CPU) with 16 GB of RAM is recommended, although you would probably be able to run labs with less resources but experience may be impacted.
 You could use either Microsoft Windows operating system or Linux, although Linux will be used as reference.
 It is expected to have some Linux/Windows operating systems knowledge at user-level and coding experience in common programming languages, although examples are not complicated and will be easy to follow.

 In this lab we will install a fully functional development environment for container-based applications.
 We will use Docker Desktop because it includes a container runtime, its client and a minimal but fully functional Kubernetes orchestration solution.